-The research design explores the integration of the existing pCr methodology with additional 3 fields; Marine Ecology, Environmental Science and Engineering within three work packages; Youth, Community and Media Transition, with a focus on key areas identified through the research assistants prior research and pertinent to an Irish rural context; Waste and the relationship between the Green and Blue Economy, in County Kerry,which has the largest coastline in Ireland.
+The research design explores the integration of the existing permaCultural resilience (pCr) praxis with additional 3 fields; Marine Ecology, Environmental Science and Engineering within three work packages; Youth, Community and Media Transition, with a focus on key areas identified through the research assistants prior research and pertinent to an Irish rural context; Waste and the relationship between the Green and Blue Economy, in County Kerry,which has one of the the largest coastlines in Ireland.

 Both youth and community transition work packages will mainly focus on the exploration of the issues and development of practical solutions around two key issues for the area – plastic waste and land ecosystem health including freshwater and marine ecologies.
 The government’s policy “A Resource Opportunity – Waste Management Policy in Ireland” (DECLG, 2012c), published in 2012 prioritised prevention and minimisation, highlighting how waste can be reduced through better design, smart green purchasing and use of locally produced goods, boosting local economies.

 The pCr methodology is a whole system approach and although the work packages have distinct aims and objectives, they are integrated with the skills of the whole team applied to their development and delivery where appropriate.
 This can be considered as manifesting a circular economic approach, by considering a life cycle analysis of the methods used. their inputs, processes and outputs.

 The education and community activities around waste and the circular economy will address this practically by collecting and re-purposing waste plastic materials from daily usage which will then be used to make clear the connections between the product, the materials and how it might be re-used.
 The design thinking approach enables a re-imagination of how their recyclability might be improved and how this could be re-used in the future.